dfinity/portal/docs/tokenomics/token-holders/nns-app-quickstart.md

 ## Disburse dissolved neurons into an account

 When the dissolve delay timer for a neuron reaches zero, you can disburse the neuron’s stake and transfer its locked ICP utility token balance to the ledger account you specify.
-After you take this step, the neuron identifier and its ledger history are permanently removed from the governance canister.

 To disburse a neuron and return its ICP utility tokens: